Cape Flats: Geology and geography

-In geological terms, the area is essentially a vast sheet of aeolian sand, ultimately of marine origin, which has blown up from the adjacent beaches over a period on the order of a hundred thousand years.
-Below the sand, the bedrock is in general the Malmesbury Shale, except on part of the western margin between Zeekoevlei to the south and Claremont and Wetton to the north, where an intrusive mass of Cape Granite is to be found.
+In geological terms, the Cape Flats is a vast sheet of aeolian sand, ultimately of marine origin, which has blown up from the adjacent beaches over a period of a hundred thousand years.
+Below the sand, the bedrock is in general alternating layers of dark grey shale, siltstone and minor sandstone from a late-Precambrian rock formation called the Malmesbury Group.
+This is except on part of the western margin between Zeekoevlei to the south and Claremont and Wetton to the north, where an intrusive mass of Cape granite is to be found.
 Most of the sand is unconsolidated; however, in some places near the False Bay coast the oldest sand dunes have been cemented into a soft sandstone (calcrete), and form low cliffs at the edge of the beach.
 These formations contain important fossils of animals such as the extinct Cape lion and also provide evidence that stone-age people hunted here tens of thousands of years ago.

 Extent

-To the west the expanse of the Cape Flats is limited by rising ground that slopes up to the steep cliffs of the Cape Peninsula mountain chain (see the photograph on the left), while in the east the land rises gradually towards the equally rugged cliffs of Hottentots Holland mountains and other elevated regions of the interior of the Boland.
+To the west the expanse of the Cape Flats is limited by rising ground that slopes up to the steep cliffs of the Cape Peninsula mountain chain, while in the east the land rises gradually towards the equally rugged cliffs of Hottentots Holland mountains and other elevated regions of the interior of the Boland.

 Climate

 The area has a Mediterranean climate, with warm dry summers and cool, damp winters.
 It is generally exposed to the wind, both from the northwest (winter) and southeast (summer).
-Flooding can be a problem, especially in July and August.
+Due to the low-lying terrain and high winter groundwater levels, some areas are prone to seasonal flooding, a risk exacerbated by dense urban settlement.
 Cold wet spells, especially in August and September, can make life very difficult for those living in sub-standard housing.

 Drainage

 Historically the Cape Flats was partly covered in wetlands, particularly during winter.
 Many of these have been destroyed by canalisation and infilling to provide residential space.
-Many of the remaining perennial vleis are at the southwest side of the region.
-(Zeekoevlei, Rondevlei, Zandvlei etc.)
+Many of the remaining perennial vleis such as Zeekoevlei, Rondevlei and Zandvlei, now part of formal conservation areas, are at the southwest side of the region.